tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 - Self-awareness
 - Relationships - personal & professional teams - explain how briefly
 - Etc.

+#### Pricing

+Pricing is variable.
+If you see us running a special offer, you would be wise to take advantage of it.

+- Increased demand:
+  - May well drive up the price of hand-crafted images
+  - May push me to better automate production, so the price will always be reasonable
+- Images of similar personalities will look similar, but no two images will never be identical

 ### Appendix: How to Draw a Personality